fabriziosalmi/proxmox-lxc-autoscale/README.md

 # Proxmox LXC AutoScale

+> _Ongoing repo reorganization to handle autoscale and autoscale machine learning projects same time :) I promise flawless migrations for all early cloners.
+Thank You all for your astronomical support_ ❤️
 ## Overview

 **LXC AutoScale** is a resource management daemon designed to **automatically adjust the CPU and memory allocations and clone LXC containers on Proxmox hosts** based on their current usage and pre-defined thresholds.
 It helps in optimizing resource utilization, manage spikes and ensuring that critical containers have the necessary resources while also (optionally) saving energy during off-peak hours.
 The autoscaling logic can be customized by the user.
 Optionally the decisions can be more accurate by using a machine learning model feeded by an LXC resources monitor.